 What is an RF Division?

-Divisions typically have a player base of 10+ active members and need at least that many to get started.
+Divisions require a player base of at least 10+ active members to get started.

 - CLUB PENGUIN Division (Rebel Penguin Federation) [Class A – 12,500+ members]